SageMaker Spark for Scala examples - Amazon SageMaker

 SageMaker Spark for Scala examples

 Amazon SageMaker provides an Apache Spark library (SageMaker Spark) that you can use to integrate your Apache Spark applications with SageMaker.
-For example, you might use Apache Spark for data preprocessing and SageMaker for model training and hosting.
-For information about the SageMaker Apache Spark library, see Use Apache Spark with Amazon SageMaker.
+This topic contains examples to help get you started with SageMaker Spark with Scala.
+For information about the SageMaker Apache Spark library, see Apache Spark with Amazon SageMaker.

 Download Spark for Scala